Split, divided, two-pronged head line?

 If you are interested in palmistry, you might have come across some unusual lines, like the forked head line.
 The fork can vary in its connotation, depending on the size and shape.
-The head line on the palm is a crease which commences from the space between the edge and base of the index finger and thumb.
-The line usually runs horizontally at least halfway across the palm.
+The palm’s head line is a crease that commences from the space between the edge and base of the index finger and thumb.
+The line usually runs horizontally, at least halfway across the palm.

 How important is it to read the head line?

 The head line is one of the most significant on the palm because it reveals a great deal about you.
 It gives clues as to how you think and manage (mentally).
 This line can show whether you are struggling or sailing along smoothly and how you make decisions.

 If you are looking for honesty, stability, intelligence, imagination and rationality, the head line is where you can find some of those answers.
 This line can also tell about your steadiness, impulses and whether you hang onto thoughts.
 Visible signs of physical injury to the head are also possible.

 A forked head line at its end is generally a favourable mark indicating creativity and practicality.
 The mind can quickly go from one thought to another.
 The downside of it is getting distracted easily.
 It is traditionally seen as a talent for writing.
 Many palmists call it the writer’s fork.

 If this fork is large, like halfway along the line appearing almost as two headlines, it indicates a dual personality.
 A dual nature can be a very hands-on type, yet very imaginative in other ways.
 An example might be an accountant who loves to dance, a farmer who designs cubby houses, or an artist who is also a business person.